Lying Blindly: Bypassing ChatGPT's Safeguards to Generate Hard-to-Detect Disinformation Claims: Generating the Claim Dataset

 \subsection{Human-Authored Claims}

-The ClaimReview data feed\footnote{\url{https://www.datacommons.org/factcheck/download} - version used includes reviews up to 2023-03-09.} includes over 50,000 fact-checking articles from more than 1,000 fact-checking organisations in multiple languages.
-Each debunk article includes a concise summary of the evaluated claim and metadata.
-We first identified 23,040 English-language claims using the fastText language identification model\footnote{Uncompressed version} \citep{joulin2016fasttextzip, joulin-etal-2017-bag}, then used BERTopic \citep{grootendorst2022bertopic} (see appendix \ref{app:bertopic_config} for configuration) to retrieve 282 claims related to the war in Ukraine.
+The Fact Check Data Feed\footnote{\url{https://www.datacommons.org/factcheck/download}}, commonly referred to as \emph{ClaimReview} after the data schema it follows, includes over 50,000 fact-checking articles from more than 1,000 fact-checking organisations in multiple languages.
+The feed is derived from data submitted by fact-check authors, so avoids data accuracy issues that may result from automated scraping, but does not include some notable fact-checkers such as Snopes or EUvsDisinfo.
+Each debunk article includes a concise summary of the evaluated claim and additional metadata.

+We first identified 23,040 English-language claims using the fastText language identification model \citep{joulin2016fasttextzip, joulin-etal-2017-bag}, then used BERTopic \citep{grootendorst2022bertopic} to perform unsupervised topic clustering.
+We used a SentenceTransformers MiniLM model \texttt{all-MiniLM-L6-v2} \citep{reimers-gurevych-2019-sentence, wang-minilm-2020}, with a minimum topic size of 10, and an automatically determined, unbounded number of clusters with no.

+283 clusters were formed containing 13,055 claims; 9,985 claims did not have enough close neighbours to form clusters meeting the minimum size.
+After manual examination, 4 were deemed relevant to the war in Ukraine, containing 312 claims, of which 282 were retained after a manual check.
+These claims form our \emph{ClaimReview} baseline of human-authored fact-check claims.

+Within this subset, 49\% of claims originate from PolitiFact.
+This is likely because they are the largest author of English-language claims (23\%), and appear to write more frequently about the war; a simple keyword search of conflict-related terms returns 41\% PolitiFact authorship.
+The remaining 51\% of claims are from 16 sources including some non-anglosphere organisations.
+As all claims are short statements of `fact', we do not believe there is sufficient linguistic scope for organisational style to affect the claims\footnote{There is no significant correlation between LIWC attributes and whether a claim is from PolitiFact, following methodology in section \ref{sec:liwc_method}.}.

+Assessing the truthfulness of these claims, even given the accompanying fact-check, is complex, as there is no standardised rating system within the ClaimReview markup.
+However it is known that fact-checkers tend to review `dubious' claims which are more likely to be false, resulting in an unequal distribution of output labels \citep{Lee2023-vp}\footnote{\citep{Lee2023-vp} found this holds for PolitiFact, and that Snopes, which is not included in Factcheck Datafeed, had the highest proportion of true claims.}.
+Therefore it is likely that the majority of included claims are either rated false or appear to be false until properly researched, and very few are obviously true.